 Meat overwrappers are used to wrap and protect meat, vegetables, fruits, and more.
 Overwrappers are named so because film is wrapped over the meat to protect it.
 Using tension, the operator pulls film over the meat and under the tray.
 The bottom of the package is mended together with a hot plate.

 The meat film used on an overwrapper comes in multiple widths and thicknesses.
 The standard thickness is a 62 gauge meat film.
-For longer storage and bone-in meats a thicker meat film up to 125 gauge may be ideal.
-Overwrapped meats in thicker film can last for months in freezer storage and resist punctures.
+For longer storage and bone-in meats, a thicker meat film up to 125 gauge may be ideal.
+Overwrapped meats in a thicker film can last for months in freezer storage and resist punctures.

 Common Overwrapper Features